linagora/tmail-flutter/docs/adr/0109-oversize-attachment-recovery-seam.md

 - Drive availability for the oversize path is the same gate as the Drive picker button: workplace FQDN, ecosystem flag, user preference.
 - Unavailable means today's dialog.
+- That preference reads as the picker button's switch and governs this upload too: off means today's dialog.

 ### Module boundary